 The lap pool’s shallow end starts at about 3-feet deep and ends up at 6-feet deep.

 Does colored concrete get hotter than regular concrete in the sun?

 It depends on the color.
 The darker the material, the hotter it will get.
 If colored concrete is used on a portion of the concrete decking, the colors won’t be dark so the temperature difference will be negligible.

-How will the swim team utilize the pools with the current planned openings that lead from the lap area to the diving well and zero-depth area?
+How will the swim team utilize the pools with the current planned openings that lead from the lap area to the zero-depth area?

-The architect is researching “bridges” or small removable, portable components that can be used to bridge the specified locations.
+The architect is researching “bridges” or small removable, portable components that can be used to bridge the specified location.